By: José Niño

 “With no limits to this administration’s anti-Second Amendment agenda, we must do everything in our power to hold the ATF accountable and make the system fair and transparent,” Marshall commented.
 “I’m pleased to join Sen. Risch in introducing this important legislation that will do just that.”

-The National Rifle Association (NRA) and Gun Owners of America (GOA), two of America’s most prominent firearms lobbies, have also backed this bill.
+Gun Owners of America (GOA) have also backed this bill.

 Aidan Johnston, GOA’s director of federal affairs, said to Fox News, “Gun Owners of America is proud to endorse Sen. Risch’s legislation to eliminate ATF’s bureaucratic loopholes in the already unconstitutional National Firearms Act.”